 When dimeric proteins bind, one monomer binds a sequence in one strand and the other monomer binds to the opposite DNA strand in palindromic fashion; http://kc.njnu.edu.cn/

-The activity of a regulatory transcription
+The activity of a regulatory transcription factor may be

-affect its ability to bind to DNA.
+ability to bind to DNA.

 Multiple figure.Here is a list of cellular proteins, which bind to DNA in sequence specific manner and perform certain important functions listed against the proteins. http://flylib.com/books/en